Practices turn to cloud-based EHR for security, expertise

 On-premise versus cloud-based EHR hosting?
 The answer is becoming more and more obvious.

-It’s worth examining the specific protocols and tasks that comprise effective data security and how they might be handled in an on-premise environment such as your practice or surgical center, versus a cloud-based EHR environment like Greenway’s.
+When it comes to cloud-based EHR hosting, most organizations are extremely forthcoming about the facilities that house your data and the security protocols in place.
+It’s worth examining the specific protocols and tasks that secure data and how they might be handled in an on-premise environment such as your practice or surgical center, versus a cloud-based EHR environment such as Greenway’s.

-With on-premise, the customer is responsible for ensuring that all patches to software, apps, and operating systems are applied in a timely manner.
-You must stay on top of the latest software for everything that makes your practice run — not just your EHR or practice management system, but the operating system and all of your ancillary tools, as well.
-That’s difficult to do without dedicated IT specialists — resources most practices lack.
+In an on-premise environment, the customer is responsible for applying all patches to software, apps, and operating systems in a timely manner.
+You must stay on top of the latest software for everything that makes your practice run — not just your EHR or practice management system, but the operating system and all your ancillary tools.
+That’s difficult to do without dedicated IT specialists.

 In the cloud, patching is Greenway’s responsibility.
-There are policies and procedures to ensure that critical, high, medium, and low vulnerabilities are patched on a regular and routine basis.
+Our policies ensure that critical, high, medium, and low vulnerabilities are patched on a routine basis.
 For instance, Microsoft releases software patches on Tuesdays.
 Greenway tests and deploys those patches monthly.
 If there’s a critical patch, Greenway will schedule an out-of-band maintenance window to complete patching sooner.
-This is a much shorter window than most customers would be able to accomplish, considering the time and manpower involved.
+This is a much shorter window than most practices would be able to accomplish, considering the time and manpower involved.

-Reboots are usually required after patching which, for most practices, Greenway can do without causing minimal to no downtime, and without overtime, meaning the process does not have a negative impact on your business.
+Reboots are usually required after patching which, for most practices, Greenway can do with minimal to no downtime, and without overtime, meaning no negative impact on business.

-When most people think of anti-virus they think of the standard software from companies such as Symantec and MacAfee.
+When most people think of anti-virus, they think of the standard software from companies such as Symantec and MacAfee.
 These programs function from lists of known threats.
 When they identify one of the threats on the list, they alert you and spring into action.
-However, if a threat is new or unknown, these programs can’t help you.
+However, if a threat is new or unknown, there are other programs that can help you.

 Next-generation anti-virus goes beyond lists.
 It monitors system activity based on content and context.
-It looks at traffic coming in to your network.
-It monitors how the operating system or system functions are performing to identify anything out of the ordinary that might signal a threat.
-When it finds it, it can isolate the particular server involved to prevent the potential threat from spreading.
+It looks at traffic coming into your network.
+It monitors how the operating system or system functions perform to identify anything out of the ordinary that might signal a threat.
+When it finds it, it can isolate the server involved to prevent the potential threat from spreading.

 Unfortunately, most practices don’t have the budget, expertise, or manpower to harness this kind of threat protection.
 Cloud environments such as Greenway’s that work at scale, do.